oroboto/class/README.md

 (or, "There are a dozen other implementations for class-based inheritance in JavaScript, why should I use this?")

-* SMALL!
-259 bytes minified and gzipped
+* **SMALL!** 279 bytes minified and gzipped
-* allows for overriding Object.prototype functions without affecting Object.prototype itself
+* override base prototype members without affecting base prototype itself
+* support for private properties and methods

 Usage
 -----

 ### Creating a base class ###